About the author

 Set medic

 The set medic is not technically part of the stunts department.
-However, if the stunts department is active on any set, the presence of a Set Medic is an absolute requirement.
+However, if the stunts department is active on any set, the presence of a set medic is an absolute requirement.

 The set medic is prepared for short-term response to medical emergencies of nearly any kind.
 In bad conditions, that could mean anything from monitoring a concussion to treating an open wound.
-In normal conditions, it generally means distributing mountains of ibuprofen to overstressed producers and ADs.

-11. VFX department
+11. VFX Department

 VFX supervisor